Skimzyy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 43
 44 ### 13.
 Floats
 45 - Write a script that prints a number with two decimal places, followed by a new line.
+46
+47 ### 14.
+Decimal to Hexadecimal
+48 - Write a script that converts a number from base 10 to base 16.
+49
+50 ### 15.
+Everyone is a proponent of strong encryption 51
+52 ### 16.
+The eggs of the brood need to be an odd number 53 - Write a script that prints every other line from the input, starting with the first line.
+54
+55 ### 17.
+I'm an instant star.
+Just add water and stir.
+56 - Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.